AnSoTonneau/mountainpeaks/README.md

 * **REST API**: the web services are implemented using FastAPI.
 See _/main.py_
 * **Database model**: the database model and access are performed using ormar and SQLAlchemy.
 See _/db.py_
 * **Database access**: the data is stored in a PostGIS database.
 A pgAdmin is deployed for database management.
+<span style="color:red">*The database and geographical request don't use for now the specific PostGIS functions.
+Since I don't know PostGIS, I would need more time to use its functionnalities properly.*</span>.

 *  **Docker**: the application is built and deployed in docker containers.
 See _/docker-compose.yml_ file

 ## Requirements